RPGReki/crystaldown/pages/01-life-in-avan-forest/04-05-choosing-my-initial-traits-and-skills.md

 Now that I've spent my skill masteries, I spend the remaining books to get all fighting and production skills at level one.
 I should take a look at my character window now.

-{% include character-window character="swift-1-5" %}
+{% include character/window.md character="swift-1-5" %}

 What's this?
 While most of the maximum level skills are level {% include ruby base="X" text="ten"%}, some of those skills are level {% include ruby base="E" text="eleven"%}.